Lean Six Sigma (LSS) Tools

 Process Flow Tools

-Process flow tools visually documents a process and helps promote an understanding of current state processes.
+Process flow tools visually document a process and help promote an understanding of current state processes.
 It further enables teams to identify areas of process gaps, delays, rework loops, etc. that may lead to opportunities for improvement.
 The following are tips for consideration when using these tools.

-• Observe the process: walk the process and talk to the staff to find out what is really going on.
+• Observe the process directly: walk the process and talk to the staff to find out what is really going on.

 • Establish practices which make process maps living documents – refer to them in team meetings, use in training and retraining, update with each process change, etc.